 Breastfeeding, like parenting, is not always easy – especially in the first few weeks after birth.
-While it may be a natural human function, breastfeeding is also a learned skill for both mother and baby.
+While it may be a natural thing to do, breastfeeding is also a learned skill for both mother and baby.
 Like all new skills, it can take a while to figure out and become really good at.

 With practice and patience (and perhaps a little help from a health professional), breastfeeding is something most women and babies eventually get the hang of.